hardik-kansal/Database-Engine/README.md

   - Inserts a new key/value into the B+ tree.
 If the key already exists, the insert is ignored (no update performed currently).

 - **Delete**: `d <key>`
   - Removes the key if present.
 Triggers underflow handling: borrow from siblings or merge.
 May free pages into the trunk free-list.
+Defragmentation is done each time during removing a row.

 - **Select (tree print)**: `s*`
   - Prints a level-order representation of the B+ tree: for interior nodes shows child page numbers and separator keys; for leaves shows leaf keys.